devtooligan/awesome-huff/README.md

  - [Ethernaut-CTF](https://github.com/0xJCN/Ethernaut-CTF) Ethernaut solutions with Huff.
  - [Yul2Huff](https://yul2huff.vercel.app) Simple tool to convert Yul expressions to Huff.
  - [huff-puzzles](https://github.com/RareSkills/huff-puzzles) Learn Huff in increments by solving puzzles that start easy and get harder by [@RareSkills](https://twitter.com/Rareskills_io).
+ - [SaltMiner](https://github.com/devtooligan/HookMineAndSinker/blob/main/src/SaltMiner.huff) A utility for finding the salt for a CREATE2 address for a UniV4 Hook.

 ## We heard you like ERC20 implementations
  - [huffmate ERC20](https://github.com/pentagonxyz/huffmate/blob/ab/erc20/src/tokens/ERC20.huff) This is the current gold standard of Huff ERC20